rrwick/Deepbinner/README.md

 The easiest way to achieve this is to follow the [Using Deepbinner before basecalling](#using-deepbinner-before-basecalling) instructions above.
 Then run Albacore separately on each of Deepbinner's output directories, with its `--barcoding` option on.
 You should find that for each bin, Albacore puts most of the reads in the same bin (the reads we want to keep), some in the unclassified bin (slightly suspect reads, likely with lower quality basecalls) and a small number in a different bin (very suspect reads).

 [Here are some instructions and Bash code to carry this out automatically.](https://github.com/rrwick/Deepbinner/wiki/Using-Deepbinner-with-Albacore)

+## Using Deepbinner with multi-read fast5s

+Multi-read fast5s complicate the matter for Deepbinner: if one fast5 file contains reads from more than one barcode, then it cannot simply be moved into a bin.
+The simplest solution is to first run the `multi_to_single_fast5` tool available in the [ont_fast5_api](https://github.com/nanoporetech/ont_fast5_api) before running Deepbinner.
+This is necessary if you are running the `deepbinner classify` command.

+If you are running the [`deepbinner realtime`](#using-deepbinner-before-basecalling) command, then Deepbinner can handle multi-read fast5 files.
+It will run the `multi_to_single_fast5` tool putting the single-read fast5s into a temporary directory, and then move the single-read fast5s into bins in the output directory.
+However, unlike running `deepbinner realtime` on single-read fast5s, where the fast5s are _moved_ into the destination directory, running it on multi-read fast5s will leave the original input files in place (because it's the unpacked single-read fast5s which are moved).
+So you might want to delete the multi-read fast5s after Deepbinner finishes to save disk space.